 As a result of having lifelong coverage, you have higher premiums than term insurance.
 As long as you continue to pay your premium payments, you’ll have your permanent life policy until you die.

 Premiums Won’t Increase

 With whole life insurance products, the premiums remain the same throughout the entire policy.
 The policy is structured to be lifelong, and as long as you maintain the premium payments, the policy will be in force regardless of age and health conditions.

 While term insurance offers protection for a specified period of time, whole life insurance offers lifelong coverage.

 As you pay your premiums, your policy accumulates cash value.
 The value grows slowly and is tax deferred, so you don’t pay taxes on it while it’s accumulating.
-You can borrow money against the account or surrender the policy for cash.
-However, if you don’t repay the policy loans with interest, your death benefit will be reduced.
-If you surrender your policy, your coverage is surrendered as well.

 Term life is great when: